 7.2 The following rules apply to cancellation of your order:

 7.2.1 If you have ordered Goods, but not received them, you may cancel your order without giving a reason, at any time within 14 days of your order.
 You will have no obligation and we will return your money.
+The 14 day cancellation period is not applicable to digital content; once you have accessed digital content you are not entitled to a full refund.

 7.2.2 If you have ordered Goods, and received them, you may cancel your order at any time within 14 days of the date you received them.
 You must tell us that you wish to cancel.
 You must also send the Goods back to us within that same 14 day period.